Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-We improve the non-uniform Theorem \ref{thm4} to a uniform recovery guarantee in Theorem \ref{uniformtheorem}, seemingly the first uniform result for QCS with heavy-tailed data.
-It states that, with a single realization of the sub-Gaussian sensing matrix, heavy-tailed noise, uniform dither, all $s$-sparse signals within a $\ell_2$ ball can be estimated with the near minimiax $\ell_2$ norm error ${O}\big(\sqrt{\frac{s\log \mathscr{W}}{n}}\big)$ for some $\mathscr{W}$ depending on $(n,d,s,\Delta)$ and other parameters.
-Our proof builds on an in-depth concentration result and a covering argument.
-Some new machinery is also needed to handle the truncation step.
+{\textbf{Our Contribution.}} We additionally contribute to the literature a uniform guarantee for constrained Lasso under dithered uniform quantization of heavy-tailed response.
+Specifically, we upgrade our non-uniform Theorem \ref{thm4} to its uniform version Theorem \ref{uniformtheorem}, which states that using a single realization of the sub-Gaussian sensing matrix, heavy-tailed noise and uniform dither, all $s$-sparse signals within an $\ell_2$-ball can be uniformly recovered up to an $\ell_2$-norm error of $\tilde{O}\big(\sqrt{\frac{s}{n}}\big)$, thus matching the near minimax non-uniform rate in Theorem \ref{thm4} up to logarithmic factors.
+The proof relies on a concentration inequality for product process \cite{mendelson2016upper} and a careful covering argument inspired by \cite{xu2020quantized}.
+Due to the heavy-tailed noise, new treatment is needed before invoking the concentration result from \cite{mendelson2016upper}.